-Why is water pressure low?
+Why is my water pressure low in my shower?

 Before we talk about how to increase the water pressure in your shower, first, we need to think briefly about what causes low water pressure in the first place.
 This knowledge will help you understand the steps you need to take to solve the problem.

 The first reason is related to the plumbing in your house.
 Low water pressure may be due to any blockages or leaks in your plumbing system, so making sure your plumbing system is in good condition is the first step for increasing water pressure in your shower.

 Since this is the area you have the most control over, most of our tips below are related to this.

 Another issue may be that you live in an area where the mains pipes are old.
 This is especially common in cities since it is harder for local authorities to upgrade old pipes without causing serious disruption, and this will mean not enough water is flowing into your home.